electricbookworks/electric-book/README.md

 1. Go to this repo's page on GitHub.
 (This can be the [original page](https://github.com/electricbookworks/electric-book/) or the page for the fork or branch you want to work in.)
 2. In the browser address bar, insert this *before* the URL: `https://gitpod.io/#`.
 Then hit enter.
 3. Follow the prompts to create a Gitpod workspace, using your GitHub account.
+If you're prompted to choose an editor, we recommend the VS Code (browser) option.
 4. After a few minutes, your Gitpod workspace will appear: a code editor and a Terminal for you to enter the commands described below.